Omikhleia/awesome-sile-books/dragon-de-brume-6/README.md

 The initial print edition was generated with a special build of SILE, derived from SILE 0.14.11 + [PR 1792](https://github.com/sile-typesetter/sile/pull/1792) (automated italic correction).

+(The book can now be generated with SILE 0.15 or upper.)

 ## License

 ### Book